For the complete documentation index, see llms.txt

 What are they typing into Google?
 What problem are they stuck on?
 I started answering those questions instead.

-Not my experience — user experience.
+Not my experience — but user experience.

 That one shift brought more traffic than before.